 Reports network status.
 Messages may indicate a sample rate mismatch, a general change in network status, buffer overload, etc. Troubleshoot network and device issues in the System Inventory page (Setup > System Inventory).

-1 CLOCK
+10 CLOCK

 When MIDI control is used, this box can display MIDI time code.
-Otherwise it displays the time from the host.